Mull-Tokens: Modality-Agnostic Latent Thinking: Introduction

 To address this gap, we present \name{}: \emph{modality-agnostic} latent tokens that function as a multimodal scratchpad for the model’s internal reasoning, capable of representing \textit{both visual or textual information} as needed.
 During inference, we append these special tokens to the input question, prompting the model to utilize those modality-agnostic slots for arbitrary intermediate computations (spatial mappings, depth predictions, verbal manipulations, etc.) towards the answer, without the need for explicit decoding into text or images.

-Inspired by recent latent reasoning frameworks~\cite{pausing_ICLR24,yang2025mirage,yue2025hybrid,shen2025codi}, we develop a two-stage curriculum for training a model to use \name{} effectively.
+Inspired by recent latent reasoning frameworks~\cite{pausing_ICLR24,yang2025mirage,yue2025hybrid,shen2025codi}, we develop a two-stage framework for training a model to use \name{} effectively.
 The first stage trains the model using multimodal reasoning traces where each \mulltoken{} is \textit{anchored} to a relevant textual or visual concept~\cite{li2025zebra}.
 For example, one token might learn to encode a visual object layout or a textual symbolic mapping if those are useful for the task at hand.
 The second stage relaxes the supervision on \name{} and fine-tunes the model using only the final answer.
 This stage gives the model an opportunity for optimizing its latent trajectories freely, so as to maximize end-task performance. \name{} augment a model's vocabulary, similar to special tokens (e.g. <\texttt{plan}> or <\texttt{pause}>) used in reasoning models~\cite{pausing_ICLR24, bigverdi2025perception}.
-Finally, we follow by a third refinement stage leveraging the latest reinforcement learning (RL) techniques~\cite{guo2025deepseek} to reward the latent chain of ``thinking.''
+Finally, we follow by a third refinement stage leveraging the latest reinforcement learning (RL) techniques~\cite{guo2025deepseek} to reward good latent chains of ``thinking.''

 We fine-tune a Multimodal Language Model (MLM), Qwen2.5-VL (7B)~\cite{bai2025qwen2}, with \name{} as described above.
 We then evaluate the resulting model on a wide range of visual reasoning benchmarks covering both images and videos.
-In particular, we test on spatial reasoning problems such as visual puzzles and IQ-tests from BLINK~\cite{fu2024blink}, VSI-Bench (video spatial reasoning), SAT~\cite{ray2024sat} (action and motion-based spatial relationship reasoning), and ERQA~\cite{team2025gemini} (robotics action consequences and trajectories), offering a thorough evaluation of \name{}' capabilities.
+In particular, we test on spatial reasoning problems such as visual puzzles and IQ-tests from BLINK~\cite{fu2024blink}, VSI-Bench~\cite{yang2025_thinking_in_space} (video spatial reasoning), SAT~\cite{ray2024sat} (action and motion-based spatial relationship reasoning), and MMSI-Bench~\cite{yang2025mmsibenchbenchmarkmultiimagespatial} (multi-image reasoning), offering a thorough evaluation of \name{}' capabilities.

-Across all benchmarks, our \name{} significantly improve the model’s reasoning accuracy compared to both standard answer-only fine-tuning, textual reasoning, and a recent approach interleaving explicit text reasoning with image latents \cite{yang2025mirage}.
-On average, \name{} achieve a +3\% absolute accuracy gain over our strongest baseline, which is surprisingly obtained by fine-tuning the base model directly on answers without reasoning.
+Across all benchmarks, our \name{} significantly improve the model’s reasoning accuracy compared to standard answer-only fine-tuning, textual reasoning, and a recent approach that interleaves explicit text reasoning with image latents \cite{yang2025mirage}.
+On average, \name{} achieve a +3\% absolute accuracy gain over our strongest baseline, which is surprisingly obtained by fine-tuning the base model directly on answers without CoT.
 The benefits of \name{} are even larger on the most reasoning-intensive tasks, improving +16\% on a visual puzzle split.